Athamania, Arta

 Athamania (Δήμος Αθαμανίας) is a former municipality in the Arta regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Central Tzoumerka, of which it is a municipal unit.
 The municipal unit has an area of 304.979 km2.
-Population: 3,786 (2011).
+Population: 3,026 (2021).
 The seat of the municipality was in Vourgareli.

 History

 It is named after the Athamanians, an ancient Greek tribe that inhabited south-eastern Epirus and west Thessaly.

-In 2011, during the local government reform, it merged with Agnanta, Melissourgoi, and Theodoriana to form the municipality of Central Tzoumerka.
+At the 2011 local government reform, it merged with Agnanta, Melissourgoi, and Theodoriana to form the municipality of Central Tzoumerka.

+Alexis Tsipras (former prime minister of Greece) has paternal descent from Athamania through his father, Pavlos, as he was from Athamania in and was a well-off public works contractor.